ElisaBarranca/ElisaBarranca/README.md

 - :left_speech_bubble:Teaching agents how to use Genesys features (e.g., Copilot tool, canned responses, feedback interactions, etc).

 I'm happy to be able to work with you!

-📫 I can be reached through Teams, or at the CX Office at the BSC building.